 Regardless, Sanborn says that newly laid-off people should file as soon as possible.
 “Don’t wait until you think you qualify,” she says.
 “It can be such a hassle and such a long, drawn-out process that the sooner you start, the better.”

-To apply, contact the unemployment insurance agency in your state of residence or past employment.
-If you lived and worked in different states, Sanborn says you can choose which state to draw benefits from, so it’s worth “shopping around.”
+To begin the unemployment process, contact the unemployment insurance agency in your state of residence or past employment.
+If you lived and worked in different states, Sanborn says you can choose which state to draw benefits from, so it’s worth “shopping around” for where to file unemployment.
 Depending on the state, you can file a claim online, by phone, or in person.

 To prevent delays, make sure the details you provide about your former job (dates of employment, company address, and so on) are accurate.
-And if your claim is denied, you have the right to appeal.
+And if your claim is denied, you have the right to appeal for unemployment eligibility.

 While collecting unemployment, you are required to file weekly or biweekly claims detailing your job hunt, job offers, earnings from part-time work, and any times you’ve refused work (and why).